DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 ### Added ‘give details’ to the ‘course full’ category

 We added a ‘give details’ field because some users want to encourage candidates to apply again in the next recruitment cycle.
-Previously they needed to add ‘other’ as a reason or use ‘other advice or feedback’.
+At the moment, they use ‘other advice or feedback’ to do this.

 ### Removed ‘make offer on other course’ category